 When it comes to colour psychology, most of us have seen enough infographics to think we have a basic grasp of how this works.
 Red is used to express excitement, purple is calming and blue is trustworthy.
 Every colour is assigned a neat definition and then brands are duty-bound to use this template to inform their branding decisions.

 The psychology of colour is a hotly disputed topic.
 Not everyone agrees that something as simple as colour can elicit the same visceral reactions in everyone.
 Reactions to colour are influenced by things like your past experiences, upbringing, personal preference, gender, location and even the context.

-While it isn’t an exact science, paying attention to the way that colour is used in marketing can help you to develop a strong brand persona and communicate with your target audience.
+While it isn’t an exact science, when you pay attention to the way colour influences marketing, it can help you to develop a strong brand persona.
+And this can lead to more streamlined communication with your target audience.